vvictorrr/debt-tracker/README.md

   <img src="experiment_results/category_breakdown_pie.png" alt="Payments by Category" width="400"/>
 </div>

 This shows the distribution of payments by category.
-Over time, more categories could be added, but these food and recreation were identified as the clear two categories over this week.
+Over time, more categories could be added, but food and recreation were identified as the clear two categories over this week.

 ### Total Paid by Each User (Total Volume: $571.69)